bridge-core/docs/docs/extensions/scripts/three.md

 ---
 title: 3️⃣ @bridge/three
-description: Learn more about @bridge/three module that allows access to the threejs library.
+description: Learn more about @bridge/three module that exposes the threeJS library.
 sidebar: scripts
 ---